Impacts of stellar wind and supernovae on the star cluster formation: origins of extremely high N/O ratios and multiple stellar populations: DISCUSSION

 Here, we focus only on the stellar wind from WRs and SNe as sources of metal enrichment.
 On the other hand, other scenarios can be considered to induce the high [N/O] ratios. \citet{2023A&A...673L...7C} argue that the wind from supermassive stars (SMS) can reproduce the observed abundance ratio of GN-z11 and in GCs considering the scenario in \citet{2018MNRAS.478.2461G}.
 A SMS can form via stellar collision processes in dense star clusters \citep{2002ApJ...576..899P, 2014MNRAS.439.1003F, 2016MNRAS.457.2423Y}.
 The mass of SMS sensitively depends on the initial properties of star clusters \citep[e.g.,][]{2021PASJ...73.1074F, 2022MNRAS.514...43F, 2023arXiv231206509P}.

 The metal yield changes with the shape of the IMF.
 In this work, we have assumed the Chabrier IMF with the mass range of $0.1-120~M_{\odot}$.
-The previous studies showed that the stellar IMF at low-metallicity is top-heavy due to lack of metal cooling \citep[e.g.,][]{2005ApJ...626..627O,2021MNRAS.508.4175C,2023arXiv231213339C}.
+The previous studies showed that the stellar IMF at low-metallicity is top-heavy due to lack of metal cooling \citep[e.g.,][]{2005ApJ...626..627O,2021MNRAS.508.4175C,2023arXiv231213339C}, and found the implication of top-heavy IMF in globular cluster formation \citep[e.g.,][]{2012MNRAS.422.2246M, 2022MNRAS.516.3342W}.
 In addition, stars more massive than $200~M_{\odot}$ can form even in low-metallicity environments \citep{2020MNRAS.497..829F}.
 We will consider the mass growth of individual stars in our future simulations of the star cluster formation.

+In this work, we assume that massive stars with masses larger than $25~M_{\odot}$ do not induce SNe, and they directly collapse into black holes.
+If SNe occur even for such massive stars, the timescale of SNe becomes shorter, and nitrogen-enriched star clusters form only in more compact gas clouds, as shown in Fig. \ref{fig_mass_gima}.
+The threshold mass for SNe depends on metallicity, rotational velocity, and stellar evolution model \citep[e.g.,][]{2003ApJ...591..288H}.
+The previous studies on stellar evolution show that the threshold masses are in the mass range of $20~M_{\odot}-30~M_{\odot}$ \citep{2016ApJ...821...38S}.
+Therefore, our results on the formation conditions of nitrogen-enriched star clusters do not change significantly.